Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 \subsubsection{Consideration of Computational Efficiency}

 If real-time processing and low computational complexity are critical, computationally efficient representations such as radar tensors and point clouds are preferable.
-The radar tensor represents radar echoes in a 2D, 3D or 4D matrix, while the point cloud representation is a set of individual 3D points representing detected objects.
+The radar tensor represents radar echoes in a 2D or 3D matrix, while the point cloud representation is a set of individual 3D points representing detected objects.
 As far as computational performance is concerned, some tensor-based methods and point cloud-based methods have already achieved real-time object detection and segmentation \cite{wang2021rodnet, guo2022traffic, isele2021learning, liu2022deep}.

-Conversely, ADC signals provide raw radar data with high temporal resolution, but are typically large and computationally expensive to process in real-time, requiring additional algorithms for signal processing and feature extraction \cite{saponara2019radar, li2023azimuth}.
-Micro-Doppler signatures may require additional processing, but their feasibility for real-time depends on specific algorithms and computational resources \cite{li2021human, yao2021radar}.
+Conversely, ADC signals or 4D radar tensor provide radar data with high temporal resolution, but are typically large and computationally expensive to process in real-time, requiring additional algorithms for signal processing and feature extraction \cite{saponara2019radar, li2023azimuth}.
+As mentioned in RADIal \cite{rebut2022raw}, the 4D radar tensor at each timestamp amounts to 450 MB, with a processing requirement of 45 GFLOPS for a single elevation, which increases to 495 GFLOPS when all 11 elevation are covered.
+On the other hand, the point cloud approach requires only 8 GFLOPS to compute the 3D coordinates for a sparse cloud of about 1000 points.
+In comparison, the processing of a 256-pixel image consumes only 0.4 GFLOPS of computational resources.

+Micro-Doppler signatures require additional processing, but their feasibility for real-time depends on specific algorithms and computational resources \cite{li2021human, yao2021radar}.
 Grid maps are structured grid-based formats, simplifying subsequent processing and potentially enabling computational efficiency.
 However, they may not meet real-time requirements if frequent updates are needed for new scenarios \cite{steyer2018grid, hussain2022drivable}.